Skip to main content

 Severe~3.5-5.08-20

-Initial calibration: personalCoefficient=weightedAverage(impliedCoefficients, taskWeights)\text{personalCoefficient} = \text{weightedAverage}(\text{impliedCoefficients},\ \text{taskWeights}) Ongoing adaptation: baselineSpend=task.manaCosttask.axisFactor\text{baselineSpend} = \sum \frac{\text{task.manaCost}}{\text{task.axisFactor}} dailyRatio=baselineSpendallocatedMana,coefficientEwma=αdailyRatio+(1α)coefficientEwma\text{dailyRatio} = \frac{\text{baselineSpend}}{\text{allocatedMana}}, \qquad \text{coefficientEwma} = \alpha \cdot \text{dailyRatio} + (1 - \alpha) \cdot \text{coefficientEwma}
+Initial calibration: personalCoefficient=weightedAverage(impliedCoefficients, taskWeights)\text{personalCoefficient} = \text{weightedAverage}(\text{impliedCoefficients},\ \text{taskWeights}) If task difficulty calibration ratings are unavailable, the system falls back to a starting bias based on the user’s selected conditions and severity level.
+See Onboarding fallback calculation for details.
+Ongoing adaptation: baselineSpend=task.manaCosttask.axisFactor\text{baselineSpend} = \sum \frac{\text{task.manaCost}}{\text{task.axisFactor}} dailyRatio=baselineSpendallocatedMana,coefficientEwma=αdailyRatio+(1α)coefficientEwma\text{dailyRatio} = \frac{\text{baselineSpend}}{\text{allocatedMana}}, \qquad \text{coefficientEwma} = \alpha \cdot \text{dailyRatio} + (1 - \alpha) \cdot \text{coefficientEwma}

 Axis factor is stripped before coefficient learning so rough days do not masquerade as long-term severity changes.